hemelb-codes/hemelb/README.txt

 2. Running HemeLB ======================================================

-HemeLB is run with a single argument that gives the location of an input file.
-Two sets of input/output files can be found in hemelb/Input.
-The current version of hemelb requires full path names to be specified in these files:
+HemeLB is run with a single argument that gives the path name to a directory which contains the input files.
+There are currently three sets of input/output files which can be found in hemelb/Input.

-Input/square_duct_32x16x16_input.asc
-Input/angio1_input.asc

-Before running HemeLB please edit these files appropriately.

-From a terminal, two test can be run using two different datasets
+The 3 datasets can be run using (within hemelb/Code)

-make test1     (small dataset) make test2     (large neurovascular dataset)
+make test1     (small dataset) make test2     (large neurovascular dataset) make test3     (large bifurcation dataset)

 3. RealityGrid Steering and Visualisation =============================